 The introduction of Ethereum staking is the very first step of Serenity.

-- It all begins with the implementation of the Casper PoS protocol, on a parallel Beacon Chain.
+- It all begins with the implementation of the Casper PoS protocol, on a parallel blockchain called Beacon Chain.
 Casper will address the issue of scalability and the threat of centralization through PoW.
 In a PoW environment, a handful of mining pools are responsible for the majority of hashing.

 - Casper sets the stage for a process called “sharding”.